 Cracker/Popper: The small twisted piece of rope at the end of a whip that breaks the sound barrier.

-Keeper/Keeper knot: The knot that attached the thong to the handle on a stockwhip.
+Keeper/Keeper knot: The knot that attaches the thong to the handle on a stockwhip.
 This is comprised of two interlocking loops.

 Core: The innermost part of the whip.

-Belly: The layers of braiding inside of the whip.
+Belly: A layer of braiding inside of the whip.